tarunsaiks/Cyber-Notes-Repo/PortSwigger Academy/SQL Injection.md

 ## SQL injection in different parts of the query

 Most SQL Injection vulns occur within WHERE clause of a SELECT query.
 But can also occur within different query types.

+- In `UPDATE` statements, within the updated values or the `WHERE` clause.
+- In `INSERT` statements, within the inserted values.
+- In `SELECT` statements, within the table or column name.
+- In `SELECT` statements, within the `ORDER BY` clause.